wisimple/github-users/README.md

 This is a react app all about github users.
-React hooks(useState, useEffect, useContext, useReducer) Context API
+React hooks(useState, useEffect, useContext, useReducer), Context API

 # Installation